Message from the representative

 Information and communication play major roles in achieving a highly creative and sustainable society.
 Series of acquisition-prediction-action cycles across the physical world and the virtual world will improve the productivity of the industry through the efficient use of resource, and protects the social activities with accurate disaster prediction and failure detection.
 To push forward such cycles and create a sophisticated society, it is required to establish efficient processing and analysis of large quantities of data collected from various places, decision of the optimum actions, and accomplishment of the order sent from the artificial intelligence.
 Highly sensitive and highly accurate sensors, high-speed computers, and communications with low latency and guaranteed security are thus necessary.

-Quantum ICT is a radical solution to these challenges.
+Quantum technology is a radical solution to these challenges.
 Here, I say “radical” because the principle of information processing would be changed to a new one based on quantum mechanics by changing the way to represent information from conventional bits to quantum bits.
 The quantum bits have vector characteristics, whereas conventional bits are represented only by zero and one.
 Therefore, quantum bits enables information processing exactly in different dimensions.
 It is predicted that quantum computers will solve time-consuming problems for conventional counterparts, quantum cryptography can never be decrypted by any computers, and quantum measurement/sensing will outstrip conventional methods in accuracy and sensitivity.

-The potential of quantum ICT was already known from the mid 1980s to 2000s, but its realization has long been in question.
+The potential of quantum technology was already known from the mid 1980s to 2000s, but its realization has long been in question.
 However, in the 2010s, quantum key distribution networks were built, and these networks demonstrate practical feasibility by accomplishing stable operation in realistic environments.
 Moreover, with the commercialization of quantum annealing machines and the construction of quantum computers with tens of gates using superconducting qubits, expectations for their realization have risen rapidly.
-Quantum ICT has come to be recognized worldwide as an emerging technology in the foreseeable future, rather than a technology that may or may not be realized.
+Quantum technology has come to be recognized worldwide as an emerging technology in the foreseeable future, rather than a technology that may or may not be realized.

 Prior commercialization of such new technologies is necessary to maintain our industrial advantage.
 Moreover, information and communication technology is directly connected to the ability to manage our society efficiently.
 Cryptography is also the key to national security.
-For these reasons, the United States, China, EU, and other countries are investing large amount to accelerate R&D in quantum ICT.
+For these reasons, the United States, China, EU, and other countries are investing large amount to accelerate R&D in quantum technology .
 In the private sector as well, giants such as IBM, Google, Microsoft, Intel, Alibaba, Baidu, Tencent, and others are actively investing in quantum computers, and startups developing quantum software are being founded one after another.

 In Japan, on the other hand, world-leading results are obtained in basic research, such as invention of superconducting qubits, proposal of quantum annealing, proposal and demonstration of optical lattice clock, and development and security certification of the world’s fastest quantum cryptography systems.
 Nevertheless, we have to admit that Japan is behind in large-scale system demonstration and practical applications.
 Moreover, our research project was designed for hardware and efforts i for quantum software were not sufficient to make effective use of quantum properties.
 Despite of the current situation, we still believe that Japanese research ability as a whole remains competitive.
 Therefore, in order to win the R&D race against other competitors, we need to increase the scale of activities and make effective use of limited resources.
-The Quantum ICT Forum is here willing to promote the R&D activities on this field.
+The Quantum Forum is here willing to promote the R&D activities on this field.

 We are going forward with three activities.